Skip to main content

 Jackson County, WisconsinOligotrophic

 Wazee Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Eurasian watermilfoil is established at Wazee Lake, which can dampen recreational access and pressure the native plant community.
 The state fisheries records do not list documented species for Wazee Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
-Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.
+The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2022-06-22.
 Grade methodology: LakeGrade methodology.